In this article, examples of displacement and distance in physics are presented along with their definitions which is helpful for high school physics.

 Solution: The area under a velocity-time graph in a given time interval indicates the displacement in that interval.

-In this case, the bounded area is a triangle whose base is 5 units and height is 2 units.
-So, its area is \begin{align*} \text{area=displacement}&=\frac 12 \times base\times height\\\\&=\frac 12 \times 5\times 2\\\\&=5\quad {\rm m}\end{align*} Thus, this car displaces 5 meters in 5 s.
+In this case, the bounded area represents a triangle with a base of 5 units and a height of 2 units.
+The area of the triangle, which corresponds to the displacement, is calculated as follows: \begin{align*} \text{area=displacement}&=\frac 12 \times base\times height\\\\&=\frac 12 \times 5\times 2\\\\&=5\quad {\rm m}\end{align*} Thus, this car displaces 5 meters in 5 s.

 Author: Ali Nemati